waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **HM04 (STRENGTH):** Obtained from a sailor in the Olivine Cafe.

 ## VI.
 Exploration & Route Plans
-1. Navigate to the Olivine Lighthouse to find the Gym Leader.
+1. Ascend the Olivine Lighthouse to find the Gym Leader.
-2. After dealing with the Lighthouse, investigate paths that require STRENGTH.